 Thank you for participating in this planning process.
 I will incorporate your comments into the draft CIP and share your recommendations with City Council at their CIP worksession on August 26.
-The CIP will remain a draft document City Council formally adopts the CIP via Resolution on September 9, 2024.
+The CIP will remain a draft document City Council formally adopts the CIP via Resolution in September 2024.